 Leaves: Lower basal leaves are oval to egg shaped with sharp teeth, narrowed at the base to a short winged stalk and with a pointed tip.
 Upper leaves within the floral array are more linear with less pronounced teeth.
 The underside of the lower leaves have dense short hair and longer hair on the veins.
 The basal rosette will be present at flowering time.

 The floral array is a a raceme of stalked flowers atop the stem and additional flower racemes rising from the upper leaf axils.
-The raceme is decidedly angled, from which appearance comes the common name.
+The raceme is decidedly angled just like the lower stem.
 Arrays can have 25 to 250 heads.

-Flowers: Each flower head has 1 to 5 yellow outer ray florets which are pistillate only and fertile.
+Flowers: Each composite flower head has 1 to 5 yellow outer ray florets which are pistillate only and fertile.
 These surround 4 to 8 disc florets that are bisexual and fertile; these have yellow corolla tubes with 5 lobes, the apex of the lobes folded outwards and downwards.
 The five stamens and single style are exserted form the corolla tube.
 The long style has appendages somewhat triangular in shape.
-The phyllaries of the outer flower head are in three series.
+The phyllaries around the outside of the flower head are in three series.
 They are green and narrow with the inner much longer than the outer.
 A single leafy bract subtends each flower head.
 The head has a very short hairy stalk.

 Seed: Seeds are a short, narrowly cone-shaped cypsela, 1 to 2 mm long, and hairy with a white fluffy pappus for wind distribution.
 Seeds of Solidago usually require 60 days of cold stratification and light for germination.

 Habitat: Zigzag Goldenrod likes a shady to partially sunny area, thus most will be found along path edges and in dry to moist woodland openings.
 The root system has many short rhizomes and a woody caudex.